ShruthiSuresh22/Cricket-Board-Management-System/1_Requirements/1_Requirements.md

 # 4W&#39;s and 1&#39;H

 ## Who:
-* Everyone can do this if interset in the cricket game.
+* This is open to all whoever have interset in the cricket game.

 ## What:
 * This project aims to not only store the data. but also improve the user's knowledge, through various concepts in file handling.